Many kids with dyslexia find it difficult to learn a foreign language.

 .
 There are teaching strategies that might help your child.
 One is giving extra opportunities for practice and review.
 Another is explicitly teaching the speech sounds of the foreign language.
 A third is directly teaching the connection between the letters and sounds.
 Your child’s school may not be able to offer this type of support, but it never hurts to ask.

 Ask about a waiver.
 Some school districts will waive the foreign language requirement for kids with dyslexia.
 Find out what the policy is in your child’s district.
-If your child has shown that she’s tried a language, she may be able to satisfy the requirement by taking an alternative, such as a Spanish culture or literature class.
+Kids who can show that they’ve tried a language may be able to satisfy the requirement by taking an alternative, such as a Spanish culture or literature class.

 Look into American Sign Language (ASL).
 Some high schools (and many colleges) recognize ASL as a distinct language with its own syntax.
 Since there’s no written spelling to master, it tends to be easier for kids with dyslexia to learn.
 Chances are your high school doesn’t offer it.
 But you can see if it’s offered at your community college and ask if the high school will accept the credits.
 Your child may also be able to take the course online.